gjermundgaraba/bjaanes.github.io/_posts/2016-04-03-how-to-deal-with-stressful-times.md

 But I am very serious about this one.
 If you can take a proper workout one or two times a week, it will benefit you a lot.

-It&#8217;s feels like a refill.
+It's feels like a refill.
 I go into the gym feeling drained with low energy.
 I go out of the gym feeling energized and ready tackle new problems.
 And it keeps me going for several days.

-If you can just go for a run a couple of times (or more&#8230;) a week, you will not regret it.
+If you can just go for a run a couple of times (or more...) a week, you will not regret it.
 And you do have time for that.
-If not, take time for it &#8211; because it will enable you to be able to work more efficiently.
+If not, take time for it - because it will enable you to be able to work more efficiently.

 &nbsp;